How to protect your API key

 Allow map usage only in listed software

-For other usages where the map is not used on a specific URL, like mobile apps or desktop GIS software, you can whitelist only software with a specific user agent to be able to use your map.
+For other usage where the map is not used on a specific URL, like in mobile apps or desktop GIS software, you can whitelist software with a specific user-agent.
+Only this software will be then able to use the map.

-Only a substring is being compared with the User-Agent HTTP header.
-If you save a "coolest-mobile-map-app" there, it will work fine with "coolest-mobile-map-app-0.5", "coolest-mobile-map-app-1.1" etc. But it will also work with "my-friends-coolest-mobile-map-app".
+Only a substring is compared with the User-Agent HTTP header.
+So for example "coolest-mobile-map-app" will work with user-agent headers such as "coolest-mobile-map-app-0.5", "coolest-mobile-map-app-1.1", etc. but it will also work with "my-friend's-coolest-mobile-map-app".
+Make sure the substring is unique.

 What’s next